codeschris/Africa-s-Talking-Hackathon-MSA/README.md

 ## Vision:

 Our vision is to see this project expand and be used by all universities in the country.
 We also plan to expand some of its features such as including a e-fees statement.

+_This was a hackathon idea.
+I'll just leave it here for future reference._